 c) I’m talking about neuroscience timing.
 You’ve made the decision that you want out when your amygdala, your mid-brain’s emotion center, in not in reactive OMG mode.
 When the giraffe sees (or thinks he sees) a lion in the bushes, he’s in flight/freeze defensive, reactive, OMG-I-don’t-wanna-be-eaten mode.
 We psychologists call it “amygdala highjack” mode.

 Instead, you made your decision when you were calm and rational, when your frontal lobe, your judgment center, was fully “online” and operating clearly.
 A quiet decision that was repeatedly the same, standing the test of time (more than a week!).

-After you’ve figured out when is a good time for you both to talk, consider your partner’s feelings.
+After you’ve figured out when is a good time for telling your partner you want to separate, consider your partner’s feelings.
 Have a soft start.
 Use “I” statements.
 Sound familiar?
-These are common guidelines from couples' therapists.
-E.g. “I’m at the end of my rope...
-We’ve had lots of issues, and I don’t think I can go on.
+These are common guidelines from couples’ therapists.
+E.g. “I’m at the end of my rope… We’ve had lots of issues, and I don’t think I can go on.
 Where are you?
 Can we discuss what to do next?”

 If you know your partner well, you know his/her history of separations, perhaps feeling in the past abandoned, left, or even betrayed.
 You may have a good guess how s/he might respond to your introduction, “Hey, we need to talk.”
 If you do not know your partner well enough to make an educated guess about how s/he might feel pained or hurt, then this lack of knowledge – and likely empathy too – may have contributed to your relationship difficulties.